nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

    Modem trace download

 .. note::
-   The conversion of modem trace file to a Wireshark-compatible format will be available in one of the future releases of the Trace Collector tool.
+   The conversion of modem trace file to a Wireshark-compatible format is available in the Cellular Monitor tool of the nRF Connect for Desktop.

 To build the MoSh sample with the nRF9160 DK and modem traces with a flash backend, see :ref:`modem_shell_trace_support`.